Read This First

 Prompt 2: Provide 15 case studies in which a scientifically-minded, curious individual might use one or a combination of these three types of reasoning.

-The section works by contrast: Case Studies Utilizing Deductive, Inductive, and Abductive Reasoning as a test case, Studying Climate Change Patterns (Inductive Reasoning) as a supporting reason, and Diagnosing a Medical Condition (Abductive Reasoning) as a supporting reason.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Case Studies Utilizing Deductive, Inductive, and Abductive Reasoning as a test case, Studying Climate Change Patterns (Inductive Reasoning) as a supporting reason, and Diagnosing a Medical Condition (Abductive Reasoning) as a supporting reason.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Case Studies Utilizing Deductive, Inductive, and Abductive Reasoning distinct from Studying Climate Change Patterns (Inductive Reasoning).
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Case Studies Utilizing Deductive, Inductive, and Abductive Reasoning distinct from Studying Climate Change Patterns (Inductive Reasoning).
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Observation